Antisocial Behaviour and Hate Incident Policy

 The ASB Team will also ask consent in cases when the victim/witness wishes for another person to liaise with the team on their behalf.

 The Equality Act 2010 provides people with a protected characteristic protection from direct or indirect discrimination, harassment or victimisation.
-This policy is designed to be inclusive, regardless of protected characteristics and the service provided by the Anti-Social Behaviour Team is designed to meet a range of different needs of those who use our service and those whom action may be taken against.
+This policy is designed to be inclusive, regardless of protected characteristics.
+The service provided is designed to meet a range of different needs of those who use our service and those whom action may be taken against.

-When considering and taking legal action against anyone involved in anti-social behaviour or introducing a Public Space Protection Order, the Council will ensure that it complies with its Public Sector Equality Duty.
-The ASB officer dealing with the case will carry out an Equality Act Assessment to demonstrate, amongst other things, that any protected characteristic the perpetrator(s) may have, whether they have any support services in place and whether the proposed action is a proportionate means of achieving a legitimate aim has been taken into consideration by the council and to ensure that the legal action proposed is a proportionate, reasonable and appropriate response to the anti-social behaviour committed.
+When considering and taking legal action against anyone involved in ASB or introducing a Public Space Protection Order, the Council will ensure that it complies with its Public Sector Equality Duty.
+The Officer dealing with the case will carry out an Equality Act Assessment to demonstrate, amongst other things, that any protected characteristic the perpetrator(s) may have, whether they have any support services in place and whether the proposed action is a proportionate means of achieving a legitimate aim has been taken into consideration by the council and to ensure that the legal action proposed is a proportionate, reasonable and appropriate response to the ASB and Hate committed.

-This policy has been informed by the legal and regulatory framework for tackling anti-social behaviour, including:
+This policy has been informed by the legal and regulatory framework for tackling ASB and Hate Incidents, including:

 - Anti-Social Crime and Policing Act 2014